 So, which car is the best for potholed roads?

-A vehicle with good off-road capability would be ideal, such as a truck or SUV.
+A vehicle with good off-road capability, such as a truck or SUV, would be ideal.
 Furthermore, vehicles with high ground clearance are better suited to potholes.

 What you should consider is the size of the wheels you use.
 It would be preferable if you used wheels that were not too large so that you could use tires with a large profile or aspect ratio, as this would reduce the risk of damage when hitting a hole.